officialprofile/DNA-representation/README.md

 2. Dynamic Representations of Biological Sequences, MATCH Communications in Mathematical and in Computer Chemistry 82(1):205-218

 ## Install
-In order to install and load the package run the following code in the R console:
+In order to install and load the package run the following code in the R console

 ```r
 library(devtools)